 How was the medical staff?

-But they just became a part of my life and it was a little bit of sadness and a hole in me because these folks that were so integral to my life for so long, for that amount of time, weren’t going to be around.
+They just became a part of my life, and it was a little bit of sadness and a hole in me because these folks that were so integral to my life for so long, for that amount of time, weren’t going to be around.

 That was probably the most positive surprising experience or feeling I got from all of this.